numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 test_df = textproc.txt_to_df(imdb_test)
 ```

-Now, you will clean the dataframes obtained above by removing occurences of stopwords and punctuation marks.
+Now, you will clean the dataframes obtained above by removing occurrences of stopwords and punctuation marks.
 You will also retrieve the sentiment values from each dataframe to obtain the target variables:

 ```python
 X_train = textproc.cleantext(train_df,